HuiTingChang/RN_Project_Labyrinth/README.md

 git clone https://git.noc.fh-aachen.de/rechnernetze/mazenet-server.git
 ```

-this will crete a `mazenet-server` folder and copies current files of the master branch.
+this will create a `mazenet-server` folder and copies current files of the master branch.
 You can open/import the project with your favorite IDE.

 ## Eclipse